An Easy Stuffed Pepper Casserole Recipe that is so yummy! A healthy dinner that is made in one pan in under an hour! Gluten free & delicious.

 Other healthy casserole recipes:

 Looking for other easy meals?
-Check out these 40+ Healthy Dinner Recipes.
+Check out these 40+ Healthy Dinner Recipes or 30+ Ground Beef and Rice Recipes.
 Click here to grab our free healthy 30 minute dinners cookbook.
 Here are some of our other healthy casserole recipes that we think you would love:

 - 1 tablespoon olive oil